Saturday, October 14, 2023

 Yesterday, April 28, monitoring an endangered wetland plant, we flushed a woodhen and four woodchicks.
 The fledgling four flew tolerably well compared to the mom who could barely, laboriously, hover - slowly heading in a different direction.
 Of course, the woodhen was luring us away from her chicks.

 We were just another challenge she had to negotiate.
 Her nest, like all woodhen nests, had been on the ground.
-She and the eggs need camouflage to disappear into the background, when foxes or coyotes come by.
+She and the eggs are camouflaged to disappear into the background, when foxes or coyotes come by.

 To give their chicks an early start, they're among the first migrants to return and nest each spring.
 Often the hens and their nests get snowed on.
 See photos, below.
 Few people see them, other than in photos like this, though they're one of the commonest nesting birds of the Sommes.
 Mostly nocturnal.